drbitboy/Dpdtrun/README.md

     Derivation of dPdT function
     ===========================

-    Refer to the diagram above.
+    Refer to the Backgound and diagram above.

-    A spacecraft (S/C) is flying by an object (i.e. Pluto) with a position uncertainty ellipsoid that is shaped like a cigar with its long axis along the flyby velocity vector.
-It is desired to scan an instrument boresight along the long axis of the uncertainty ellipsoid such that, whereever the  object is, when the scan passes over it, the object moves across the FOV at a fixed angular rate, typically the scan rate of a Time Delay  Integration (TDI) CCD converted via the optics geometry to radian/s.

-    The scan rate across a S/C instrument's FOV of an object at [Pnom + CB3(t)] is
+    The instantaneous angular (scan) rate of a target across such a S/C instrument's boresight, with said target fixed at position [Pnom + CB3(t)] at any time t, is

-      dThDtTDI = dThDt + dThDtFb                                     [1]
+      dThDtTDI = dThDt + dThDtFb   (radian/second; rad/s)           [1]

     where

-      Pnom     = Nominal target position = inertial frame origin CB3(t)   = Time-dependent offset from Pnom along X, vector [P(t),0,0] dThDtTDI = Desired scan rate, constant, rad/s Theta(t) = Inertial angle of boresight, +Y=0, +X positive, radians dThDt    = dTheta / dt, inertial angular rate of Theta, rad/s dThDtFb  = Instantaneous scan rate of a fixed target at CB3(t) wrt FOV due to S/C-target translational motion, rad/s
+      Pnom     = Nominal target position = inertial frame origin, constant CB3(t)   = Time-dependent pseudo-body* offset from Pnom along X, km dThDtTDI = Desired (sequenced) scan rate, constant, converted to rad/s Theta(t) = Boresight angle wrt inertial +Y, positive toward +X, radian dThDt    = dTheta / dt, inertial angular rate of Theta(t), rad/s dThDtFb  = Instantaneous angular rotation rate of a line from [the fixed target at CB3(t)] to [the spacecraft] due to S/C-target relative translational motion, radian/second

+    * The to-be-solved-for pseudo-body position model, CB3(t), does not represent a real target; it is instead a synthetic trajectory loaded into the S/C GN&C** subsystem, and to which GN&C will point the instrument boresight during the observation scan.
+The CB3(t) pseudo- body trajectory will at some point during the scan pass through the the real target position, which position is at an unknown but fixed offset from Pnom.
+The goal of this exercise is to solve for (derive) that CB3(t) trajectory model.

+    ** Guidance, Navigation and Control)

-    Since Theta(t) is by definition the instantaneous angle of the boresight pointing at any actual fixed target at CB3(t) from S/C(t), the scan rate contribution of that fixed target across the boresight due to relative translational motion is the ratio of [the motion of the fixed object perpendicular to the boresight] to [the range between the S/C and the fixed object]:
+    Since Theta(t) is by definition the instantaneous angle of the boresight pointing at any actual fixed target at CB3(t) from S/C(t), the scan rate contribution of that fixed target across the boresight due to relative translational motion is the ratio of [the motion of the fixed target perpendicular to the boresight] to [the range between the S/C and the fixed target]:

                 vFb * cos(Theta)                 2
      dThDtFb = ---------------------- = vFb * cos (Theta) / deltaY   [2]